raspberrypilearning/rpi-ssh-access/en/step_1.md

 	ssh pi@10.10.10.10
 	```

-- Don't forget to replace 10.10.10.10 with the IP address of the Raspberry Pi.
+- Don't forget to replace 10.10.10.10 with the IP address of your Raspberry Pi.

 - Then you can type in the password when prompted; it is usually `raspberry` unless you have changed it.